JonRC/getinto/README.md

 - if the key returns an object or any dictionary, you can get a property passing its name as string in params;
 - if the key returns an array, you can get an item passing its position as a number or a string in params.
 - if you are using typescript, you can specify the type of the return
-- if the key returns a function, you can get the function, return to continue the chain passing a param or array of params for the function to be executed.
+- if the key returns a function, you can get the function return to continue the chain passing a param or array of params for the function to be executed.
 Use [] (empty array) to execute without a param.

 ## Tests
 In this package, we use Jest for tests.